kinderp/teaster/README.md

 2. consumer output

-* it just dequeues the request and create a runtime source (a Dockerfile in this case)
+* it just dequeues the request and creates a runtime source (a Dockerfile in this case)
 * it sends a building request for this Dockerfile to the celery interface

 ```